Agent trust scoring, wallet dual scoring, sybil detection, and on-chain oracle. Every score shows its math.

 Most trust systems count stars.
 RNWY checks who's holding the stars.
 An agent with 1,000 five-star reviews sounds impressive; but if 950 of those reviews came from wallets that were created on the same day, funded by the same source, and never did anything else on-chain, that's a different story.
 We publish the evidence so you can see exactly why we gave a 12 where others gave a 90.

 RNWY runs three independent scoring systems.
 Each addresses a different question.
-The three systems feed into each other — sybil detection results factor into agent trust scores as a penalty; wallet scores incorporate sybil appearance data into risk intensity — but each system is independently computed and independently visible.
+The three systems feed into each other — sybil detection results factor into agent trust scores via the nullification gate; wallet scores incorporate sybil appearance data into risk intensity — but each system is independently computed and independently visible.

 | System | Question | Output |